mahavedalla/mahavedalla/docs/questions/kamma/Is everything experienced the result of past actio 1d8e99d0911281668548f7058a5d2cbb.md

-# Is everything experienced the result of past action (kammavipāka)?
+Question: Is everything experienced the result of past action (kammavipāka)?
 Answer in Brief: -
  Category: Kamma
 Sutta References: -